 - Remove any giblets from the cavity of the chicken and pat it dry all over.

 - Place the chicken into a roasting pan.
-For a 4 to 5 pound chicken, we like to use the good old 9x13x2-inch metal roasting pan we've had for years.
+For a 4 to 5 pound chicken, I like to use the good old 9x13x2-inch metal roasting pan we've had for years.
 Nothing fancy.